- December 1 – Early application deadline

 - April 1 – Final application deadline

-- A personal statement (approximately 500 words) addressing areas of research interests; career goals; relevant experiences in teaching, research, publishing, and/or volunteering; and how this program connects to academic and professional goals.
+- A personal statement (approximately 500 words) addressing career goals; professional interests and experiences, and how the program will help you achieve your professional goals.

 - Curriculum vitae or resume.